shabtronic/FDN-Reverb-Riser/README.md

 # FDN-Reverb-Riser
 Simple FDN slow attack reverb with shimmer feedback loop

+current Topology is:

+**8 Serial Allpass filters in a feedback loop with Modulation,EQ and PitchShifting - into a 4x4 FDN matrix**

-based on the works from
+FDN is based on the works from

 REDUCING ARTIFICIAL REVERBERATION ALGORITHM REQUIREMENTS USING TIME-VARIANT FEEDBACK DELAY NETWORKS